Masters Family History Download the NEW Legacy genealogy software deluxe version 6 for US$29.95 or about £15

 Past Vicars and Incumbents of St Michael's

-There are also Dormer Family memorials (see Grove Park) in the church.
+There are also Dormer Family memorials (see Grove Park, Hampton-on-the-Hill) in the church.

 The Rev. John Kendall, vicar of Budbrooke from 1802 to 1845, spoke up for Thomas Masters who had been sentenced to hang for theft at Grove Park in 1816 (see Thomas the burglar).
 His proposed execution was overturned on appeal.